 Goals and Objectives: What precisely are you hoping to accomplish?

-Significance: Why are your goals important?
-What kinds of previous work do you use to justify your goals and objectives?
+Literature Review/Critical Dialogue: What kinds of previous work do you use to justify your goals and objectives?
 What scholars or artists will be most interested in what you do?
 Be sure to provide a literature review (for research projects) or a critical dialogue (for arts projects) that demonstrate your knowledge of what’s already been done on the subject, and what new contribution this project will make to the field.

 Resources: How will you draw on your mentors’ expertise?
 Do you have letters of support from contacts (at field sites or other institutions) who will be critical to your project’s success?
 Are you seeking or do you have any other sources of funding?
 Are there additional sources of information, supplies, or equipment that you will rely on?

 Preparation: What specific steps have you taken to prepare for this project?
 Where did you get the skills you will need?
 What other project requirements have you completed (e.g., human subjects approval, travel and safety plans)?
 If you were previously awarded a VPUE grant, include a reflection on your prior project experience (for those who have declined a VPUE grant, discuss opportunities pursued instead.)

 Budget: How much money do you need, and what will it be used for?
 How does each line-item in your budget support a step in your project plan?